 I am registered in BC as both a Social Worker (RSW) as well as a Clinical Counsellor (RCC).
+I am also a Canadian Certified Counsellor (CCC).
 I have a Doctoral Degree in Clinical Psychology from Pacifica Graduate Institute.
 The orientation of this degree is clinical psychology from a depth-based perspective.

 I have been in private clinical practice since 2005.
 In addition to depth-based psychotherapy I also work in the following areas:

 - Crime Victims Assistance Program